 The Paradigm

-The blockchain paradigm maintains that many interesting blocks differ only by the way they resolve conflict.
-That is, by following a chain selection rule.
+The blockchain paradigm maintains that many interesting block chains differ only by the way they resolve conflict.
+That is, the chain selection rule they follow.

 So to describe the paradigm, I owe you two things: an abstract definition of a chain selection rule, and a concrete description of what miners do with this chain selection rule.
-Then I also owe you a third thing: why should miners follow the expected behavior?
+This is the purpose of thee current section.
+Once it is concluded, owe you a third explanation: why should miners follow the expected behavior?
+This will be addressed in the following two sections.

 A chain selection rule has a very simple task.
-It is given a tree, and outputs a tip.
+It is given a tree and outputs a tip.
 Why do we call it a chain selection rule if it outputs a tip?
 Well, recall that each tip of the tree defines a unique chain to the root/genesis.
-So there is no difference.

 Given a selected tip we call the selected chain or just the chain.
 Blocks on this chain are called included, and the remaining blocks are called orphans.